Odyssey

 🎣 The useMutation hook

 Inside the TrackCard component, we'll start off by calling the hook.
-It takes in the we set up earlier, INCREMENT_TRACK_VIEWS, as the first parameter.
+It takes in the mutation we set up earlier, INCREMENT_TRACK_VIEWS, as the first parameter.

 The second parameter is an options object with a variables key.
-Here, we'll add the incrementTrackViewsId and set it to the id of the track we're navigating to.
+Here, we'll add the incrementTrackViewsId variable and set it to the id of the track we're navigating to.
 This id has already been destructured for us at the top from the track prop.

 useMutation(INCREMENT_TRACK_VIEWS, {